jsun454/messenger/README.md

 # messenger
-Basic messenger app for Android using Firebase
+Messenger app for Android using Firebase